Sejal Kumar: Early life and education

 Sejal Kumar did her schooling from The Mother's International school, New Delhi.
-After which she pursued a bachelor's degree in Economics from Shri Ram College of Commerce, Delhi University.
+After which she pursued a bachelor's degree in economics from Shri Ram College of Commerce, Delhi University.

 Career

 While on her first internship trip to Turkey, Kumar uploaded her first video called "summer style turkey".
 Since then she has created more than 500 videos on her channel and gained 1M+ subscribers on her YouTube Channel.
-She has 870K+ followers on her Instagram.
-Sometimes her family and friends appear along with her in some of her videos.
 Her videos are usually centered around fashion, skits, singing and vlogs.

 In 2017 she vlogged her Europe tour in her "Indian girl backpacking in Europe" series.
-She gave a TEDx talk on "How to make YouTube a career ?" at Manipal University, Jaipur.
+She gave a TEDx talk on "How to make YouTube a career?" at Manipal University, Jaipur.

-She has also collaborated with Fashion influencer Komal Pandey in her YouTube videos.

 Kumar also starred in The Timeliners web series Engineering Girls in 2018.
-In November 2018, she finally fulfilled her dream of having her own clothing line and launched her own clothing collection in collaboration with StalkBuyLove.
+In November 2018, she launched her own clothing collection in collaboration with StalkBuyLove.